-Number of Enrolled Students Awarded Aid First-time Full- time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2023 cohort) 1,384 5,401 70 в Number of students in line a who applied for need- based financial aid 649 1,858 15 С Number of students in line b who were determined to 381 1,314 10 D Number of students in line ${f c}$ who were awarded any 380 1,312 10 Е Number of students in line d who were awarded any 368 1,275 10 F Number of students in line d who were awarded any 227 847 4 G Number of students in line d who were awarded any 242 805 6 Н Number of students in line d whose need was fully met 328 1,110 6 I On average, the percentage of need that was met of 97.4% 97.5% 96.6% J The average financial aid package of those in line d . \$ 70,642 \$ 68,234 \$ 35,596 к Average need-based scholarship and grant award of \$ 63,778 \$ 61,668 \$ 32,386 L Average need-based self-help award ( excluding PLUS loans, unsubsidized loans, and private alternative loans ) of those in line f \$ 4,892 \$ 5,739 \$ 5,184 М Average need-based loan (excluding PLUS loans, \$ 2,527 \$ 3,257 \$ 1,244
+Number of Enrolled Students Awarded Aids Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2024 cohort) В Number of students in line a who applied for need-based financial aid С Number of students in line b who were determined to have financial need D Number of students in line ${\bf c}$ who were awarded any financial aid Е Number of students in line ${\bf d}$ who were awarded any need-based scholarship or grant aid F Number of students in line ${\bf d}$ who were awarded any need-based self-help aid G Number of students in line d who were awarded any non-need-based scholarship or grant aid Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) I On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) J The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) K Average need-based scholarship or grant award of those in line e L Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f